 In the world of virtual banking without notes and coins, it’s often hard to understand exactly how much money you have and how much is going out the door.
 So, make your fixed payments real.
 Write them down in a list alongside the amount allocated to each.
 To make it even easier, write them on a small whiteboard and edit them as the numbers change over the weeks.
 This gives you a clear representation of what has to disappear into the wormhole of bills and what’s left over for the fun stuff… like kids' birthday presents.
 There are lots of apps and websites out there that can help too, but sometimes good old pen and paper (or whiteboard and marker) work even better.

-In what may initially seem like a complete contradiction to the previous tip, this one is focussed solely in the online space.
+In what may initially seem like a complete contradiction to the previous tip, this one is focussed solely on the online space.
 When you plan out your day, grocery shopping can take up a decent portion of it, especially when you need to pack a little one in the car and drive each way.
 By ordering everything you need via the online stores of your preferred supermarket, you’ll be able to fill the cupboard from the couch.
-If you see a product that you use often on sale, buy it in bulk.
+If you see a product that you use often on sale, consider buying in bulk.
 The bill might be a little bit higher this time, but in a few weeks when you’re already stocked up on the kid’s lunch box fillers, you’ll really notice a difference.
 Studies show that when visiting the grocery store we impulse purchase – by shopping online, you can assess your shopping cart and make sure you are happy with everything that has gone in.

-Cheap, easy and healthy.
+Cheap, easy and healthy

-Be careful to not over complicate it.
+Be careful to not overcomplicate it.
 Good food doesn’t need to take a long time; people like Jamie Oliver have made a career out of simplifying the evening cook while working on a budget!

 Try a few of these sites for size:

-Second hand style.
+Second hand style

 In case you haven’t heard, shopping second hand is on trend right now.
 Not only can you and your kids set the bar for style by picking up clothes from second hand shops, you’ll save a 1990’s bum bag full of money.
 As your kids grow and their sizes change, your finances won’t feel the same pinch as before.
 If you spend a bit of time in the racks, you’ll be amazed at what you can find!